Daher al-Umar: Villages

-Fortifications and other structures were built in the rural villages under Zahir's control.
-The Zaydans built a double wall around Deir Hanna, making it "the best example of a fortified village in the Galilee", according to Andrew Petersen.
-Zahir's brother Sa'd built the inner walls and the twelve towers which hovered over them, while Zahir built the outer walls.
-His son Ali added towers, detached from the walls, in front of the eastern and western sides.
-They also built a palace complex, including a mosque.
-The Zaydans' building works in Deir Hanna were severely damaged during Jazzar Pasha's siege.
-Nonetheless, considerable parts of the structures remain intact and as late as 1960, the town retained the same form of the fortress, with no structures built outside of the lines of the original fortifications.
+Fortifications and other structures were built in the villages under Daher's control.
+According to Andrew Petersen, the "best example of a fortified village in the Galilee" is Deir Hanna, where the Zayadina built a double enclosure wall with towers, a palace complex and mosque.
+The Zaydani building works in Deir Hanna were severely damaged during Jazzar's siege.
+Considerable parts of the structures remain intact and up to 1960, the town retained the form of the fortress, with no structures built beyond its original lines.
+The 18th-century fortress at Jiddin, built on the foundations of a Crusader castle, similarly features a double enclosure wall with round towers and gun slits.

-North of Deir Kifa (in Lebanon) Zahir built the castle of Kulat Marun.
-In Khirbat Jiddin, Zahir rebuilt the demolished Crusader fortress with the addition of a mosque and hammam (bathhouse).
-The mosque was destroyed by Israeli forces when the village was captured during the 1948 Arab-Israeli War.
-In Shefa-Amr, Zahir's son Uthman built a large fortress with four towers, of which one remains standing.
-His son Ahmad rebuilt the Crusader fortress in Saffuriya.
-In the village of I'billin, Zahir's brother Yusuf built fortifications and a mosque.
-The I'billin fortress was later used as the headquarters of Aqil Agha, the 19th-century, semi-autonomous Arab sheikh of the Galilee.

-In Tibnin, in modern Lebanon, and in Safed, Zahir or his son Ali rebuilt Crusader fortifications.
-Zahir fortified the village of Harbaj, though the village and its fort were in ruins by the late 19th century.
-At Tabgha on the Sea of Galilee, Zahir built five fountains, one of which remained standing by the 19th century.
-That remaining fountain was the largest of its kind in the Galilee.
+Daher's son Ali refortified the Crusader-era citadel of Safed, while Daher or his son Ahmad restored the Crusader tower at Saffuriya.
+In Shefa-Amr, Daher's uncle Ali and son Uthman built its large fortress with four towers, of which one remains standing, and mosque.
+In nearby I'billin, Daher's brother Yusuf built fortifications and a mosque.
+The I'billin fortress later became the headquarters of Aqil Agha, the 19th-century, semi-autonomous Arab sheikh of the Galilee.
+South of Shefa-Amr, Daher fortified Harbaj, though both the village and its fort were in ruins by the late 19th century.
+At Tabgha on the Sea of Galilee, Daher constructed five fountains, one of which remained in use in the mid-19th century and was the largest of its kind in the Galilee.
+(Note: Daher is credited in the Survey of Western Palestine for rebuilding the Crusader castle of Tibnin and founding the Qal'at Marun castle at Deir Kifa (both in modern Lebanon).
+Amnon Cohen credits Tibnin's reconstruction to the Metawali sheikh Nasif al-Nassar, whose family long controlled the site.)